kitkatdafu/ychen878.github.io/content/posts/k-means.md

 Observe that `partition` has a length of 2, which implies that the $k$ for the K-means algorithm is 2.
 Each list in `partition` represents a cluster.
 Elements within each list is the corresponding index of that observation in the dataset.
 So, with respect to this `partition`, the first cluster has 3 elements, namely `[5, 6], [1, 0], [3, 3]`, and the second cluster contains `[6, 5]` and `[0, 1]`.

 ## Finding the centroids
 To calculate the centroids, we need information about the dataset and about the partition.
-The centroid for a cluster $C$ is the average of all observations in the clsuter, namely
+The centroid for a cluster $C$ is the average of all observations in the cluster, namely
 $$ \mu = \frac{1}{|C|}\sum_{i \in C} x_i $$,
 where $x_i$ is the $i^\text{th}$ observation in the dataset.